sschonss/tutorial-docker-laravel-mariadb/Readme.md

 I decided write this tutorial because I had some difficulties to create a Laravel project using Docker and I want to help you to avoid these difficulties.

+Flowing a documentation is a good way to learn, but sometimes you need to read a tutorial to understand better.

+Howewer, i learned a lot writing this tutorial, so it is a double way path.

 If you have any questions, you can contact me on [LinkedIn](https://www.linkedin.com/in/luiz-schons/) or [GitHub](https://github.com/sschonss).

 >That is my first tutorial in English, sorry for any mistakes.